jimbobbennett/InternetConnectedFan/README.md

 This function app is written in C#, using Azunre Functions V2.

-> For the sakoe of simplicity, this app assumes you only have one device and the device id is `fan-controller`.
+> For the sake of simplicity, this app assumes you only have one device and the device id is `fan-controller`.

 Before you can wire up the function app, you will need to create a CosmosDB instance using your preferred method (for example the [Azure Portal](https://portal.azure.com/?WT.mc_id=iotfan-github-jabenn)).
 Ideally this should be in the same resource group as the IoT hub for easier resource management, such as deleting all the resources when you are done.
 Once this has been created, create a database called `Devices` containing a collection called `Temperatures`.
 Take a copy of one of the connection strings from the *Read-write Keys* tab of the *Keys* section as you will need this later.